carbon-language/carbon-lang/docs/project/goals.md

 goal, handling all C++ code with this is expressly not a goal.
 There is likely a great deal of C++ code that works merely by chance or has serious flaws that prevent us from understanding the programmer's intent.
-While we may be able to provide a minimally "correct" migration to very unfriendly code (mechanically reproducing exact C++ semantics even if bizarre), even this is not guaranteed and improving on it is not a goal.
+While we may be able to provide a minimally "correct" migration to very unfriendly code, mechanically reproducing exact C++ semantics even if bizarre, even this is not guaranteed and improving on it is not a goal.
 Our migration concerns are around code that is making every effort to adhere to reasonable C++ best practices.
 Not relying on undefined behavior, reasonable test coverage that passes under sanitizers, and other basic code health may be necessary to effectively migrate.

 ### Principles